-Currently attending Armstrong/Georgia Southern for Health Science and Human Performance, Brown is pursuing his passion non-yielding.
+Currently attending Armstrong/Georgia Southern for Health Science and Human Performance, Detective Brown has a unyielding drive to pursue his passions.
 This study focuses on the human anatomy and the bodies ability to change.
 Biomechanics, Kinesiology, Physiology, and Strength and Conditioning are just some of the primary course that mold the program.
 Presently assisting others with achieving better health and fitness, thus sharing his workouts, food, and daily life on Instagram (@Mr_Goodbody).

 In Spring of 2018, Brown will be pursuing his Certified Personal Training (CPT) certification through the American Council of Exercise (ACE), which is accredited through the National Collegiate Athletic Association (NCAA).